-This is an exciting opportunity to take on a newly funded, up to four-year project investigating antigen presentation and T cell responses in cutaneous autoimmunity and melanoma in the laboratory of Dr. Karen Taraszka Hastings at the University of Arizona College of Medicine – Phoenix.
-Opportunities for professional development include the presentation of research findings at national meetings, mentorship in grant and manuscript writing, teaching, and public policy, which will enhance career progression.
+This is an exciting opportunity to take on a newly funded project to investigate T cell responses in cutaneous squamous cell carcinoma, using mouse models and patient samples, in the laboratory of Dr. Karen Taraszka Hastings at the University of Arizona College of Medicine – Phoenix.
+Other ongoing projects in our laboratory include studies of the role of gamma-interferon-inducible lysosomal thiol reductase (GILT) in antigen presentation, T cell development, melanoma outcome, autoimmunity, and redox status.
+Opportunities for professional development include presentation of research findings at national meetings, mentorship in grant and manuscript writing, teaching, and public policy, which will enhance career progression.

 The successful candidate will: